 As you can see, there are some widgets overlaid on the image in the Viewer.
 The large green box indicates the bounding box for the gargoyle and can be used to scale it.
 The red arrow handle is for x- and y- translation, the dotted green circle is for rotation, and the green X is the pivot point, which is a reference point for the scale and rotation controls.
 If you click on one of the controls, it will turn red and the others will turn green, so you always know which control is active.

 You can also control these transforms with the appropriate sliders and numbers in the Tools window.
 Translation is controlled by the Center, and because it does not have sliders, it is usually easier to use the graphical widget.
 Pivot is a special case.
 Because it starts in the same spot as the Center, it is impossible to select it in the Viewer.
 If you need to move it, change one of its coordinates in the control panel to move it away from the Center control, and then you'll be able to drag it wherever you need it to go.
-You can also use the pop-up menu in the lower-right corner of the Viewer to select it.
+You can also use the pop-up menu in the lower-right corner of the Viewer to select it or use the Tab key to cycle through the active widgets.
 Be aware that since Angle and Size both reference the location of the Pivot, if you have changed either of those values, moving the Pivot will likely cause your image to slide around unexpectedly.

 In the above image, I have moved the Pivot to near the bottom of the gargoyle's pedestal and then translated using the Center control so that the pedestal is on the ledge.
 He's still huge, though, so the next step is to use the Size control to shrink him down:

 He looks awful.
 For some reason he got all pixellated and crunchy when I scaled him down.
 The reason for that is due to one of the most evil buttons in computer graphics: The High Quality button.
 For some reason, this button is turned off by default.
 It's literally a "suck button."
 Turn it on, and whatever Filter Method is selected in your Transform will be applied immediately.
-Fortunately, as long as you don't select Preview in the Configurations field of the Render Settings, Fusion will render with High Quality on.
+Fortunately, as long as you don't select Preview in the Configurations field of the Render Settings, Fusion will render with High Quality on, even if the switch itself is off.
 While you're down there looking at those buttons, let's go through them:

 Aprx stands for Auto-Proxy, and it is similar to the Fast Previews switch in AE's viewer, or Adaptive Degradation in 3DS Max.
 I am not sure if Nuke has an equivalent feature.
 I always turn it off in both AE and Fusion, so I never went looking for it in Nuke.
 It reduces the resolution while you're moving a control, then renders the full-resolution as soon as you release it.
 Handy if you have a very heavy comp and want to drag sliders around without waiting for an update, but not so hot if you need to actually watch the results of moving the slider while you do it.